 - CodeYear – Learn to program in a year (part of Codecademy)

-- PluralSight – Large library of videos for a range of technologies (though with a bit of a Microsoft focus), not free but reasonably priced
+- PluralSight – Large library of videos for a range of technologies, not free but reasonably priced

 - NodeTuts – Node.js screencasts